bradleyschacht/LasVegasWorkshop2025/labs/01 - Getting started.md

 <h3 id="1.1">1.1 - Exploring the Fabric UX</h3>

-1. Return to the *Modern Data Warehousing on Microsoft Fabric* workspace created in Lab 0 by selecting the **workspace icon** from the left navigation bar.
+1. Return to the *Modern Data Warehousing on Microsoft Fabric* workspace created in *Lab 0 - Lab environment setup* by selecting the **workspace icon** from the left navigation bar.

     *Note: The icons on the navigation bar can be pinned and unpinned.
 Therefore, the icons you see may differ from the screenshot.*